-The best rollator transport chairs have comfortable seats, storage areas like baskets for personal belongings, hand brakes, and handles that adjust to properly fit the user.
-They are great tools for both seniors and their caretakers.
+The best rollator transport chair combos have comfortable seats, storage areas like baskets for personal belongings, hand brakes, and adjustable handle height with soft padded handles.
+They should also convert quickly and easily.

 How Can a Rollator Transport Chair Combo Help?

-But she gets about half-way there and suddenly need to rest.
-Because she uses a rollator, you have a seat available for her to rest on.
+But she gets about halfway there and suddenly needs to rest.
+Because she has one of the best rollator walkers, you have a seat available for her to rest on.